jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Note that the Chaotic Features table uses eight-sided dice to modify characteristics.
-The number eight is traditionally associated with chaos and it is therefore fitting to use an eight-sided die to modify a chaos creature’s characteristics, either positively or negatively.
+The number eight is traditionally associated with chaos and it is therefore fitting to use an eight-sided die to modify a chaos creature's characteristics, either positively or negatively.

 #### Chaotic Features